-- ✓ The ability to see the child as he or she is, not how you would like them to be - ✓ Acceptance, commitment, flexibility, stickability, sensitivity and openness. - ✓ The ability to cope with a bit of a mess and disruption - ✓ Ability to ask for and accept help - ✓ A sense of humour.
+$\checkmark$ The ability to see the child as he or she is, not how you would like them to be

-The information for the assessment is brought together in a format known as the PAR (Prospective Adopters Report).
-An adoption social worker visits applicants in their own home.
-They are seen together and separately if there is more than one applicant.
+- ✓ Acceptance, commitment, flexibility, stickability, sensitivity and openness. - $\checkmark$ The ability to cope with a bit of a mess and disruption - ✓ Ability to ask for and accept help together and separately if there is more than one applicant.
 Applicants are invited to make their own written as well as verbal contributions to their assessment.
 Work with the adopters own children is also undertaken if appropriate.
 Other members of the household are also interviewed.
 Significant relatives and referees are seen at this stage, also ex-partners.
 The assessing social worker will analyse the information and make a recommendation about the suitability of the applicants to be adopters.